 - Pax wardrobes with doors – If you’re buying a new wardrobe just opt for the cheapest doors available which is exactly what we did.

-- 1 x additional door (more on why you will need an additional door later in the tutorial)
+- 1 x additional door (make sure it’s a solid one and not honeycomb as it won’t work otherwise!
+More on why you will need an additional door later in the tutorial)